PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 Example: `Compress-Archive -Path ~/Documents/Folder1/file.txt,~/Documents/Folder2/file.txt -DestinationPath destination.zip -Flatten` creates an archive that contains `file.txt` from `~/Documents/Folder2/file.txt` because it overwrites the file from `~/Documents/Folder1/file.txt`.

-If the destination path already exists when `Compress-Archive` is called and `-Update` is not specified, a terminating error is thrown.
+If the destination path already exists when `Compress-Archive` is called and `-WriteMode Update` is not specified, a terminating error is thrown.
-`-Overwrite` can be specified to overwrite the file at the destination path (as long as it is a file and not a folder).
+`-WriteMode Overwrite` can be specified to overwrite the file at the destination path (as long as it is a file and not a folder).

 Example: Suppose `archive.tar` already exists. `Compress-Archive -Path file.txt -DestinationPath archive.tar` results in a terminating error.

-Example: Suppose `archive.tar` already exists and is a file. `Compress-Archive -Path file.txt -DestinationPath archive.tar -Overwrite` creates a new archive overwriting `archive.tar`.
+Example: Suppose `archive.tar` already exists and is a file. `Compress-Archive -Path file.txt -DestinationPath archive.tar -WriteMode Overwrite` creates a new archive overwriting `archive.tar`.

-Example: Suppose `archive.tar` already exists and is a folder. `Compress-Archive -Path file.txt -DestinationPath archive.tar -Overwrite` results in a terminating error.
+Example: Suppose `archive.tar` already exists and is a folder. `Compress-Archive -Path file.txt -DestinationPath archive.tar -WriteMode Overwrite` results in a terminating error.

+### `-WriteMode` parameter
+The `-WriteMode` parameter is an enum that accepts three possible choices: `Create`, `Update` or `Overwrite`.

+`-WriteMode Create` creates an archive normally.
+`-WriteMode Update` updates an archive.
+`-WriteMode Overwrite` overwrites an archive with a new archive.

 ### Expand-Archive